 “We felt it was really important to reach beyond the borders of our campus as an act of solidarity and support for our neighbors at Oberlin,” said MarTeze Hammonds, assistant dean of students for retention and academic engagement.
 “President Cornwell talks about Wooster being intentionally diverse, and today’s event gave us an opportunity to reach out beyond our campus and make it clear that we don’t tolerate these types of actions.
 The response from our students, faculty, and staff was outstanding.”

-Following the rally, Hammonds joined Nancy Grace, director of Wooster’s Center for Diversity and Global Engagement, and a group of students for the hour-long journey to Oberlin, where they delivered the banner and a resolution from Campus Council condemning the incidents.
+Following the rally, Hammonds joined Nancy Grace, director of Wooster’s Center for Diversity and Inclusion, and a group of students for the hour-long journey to Oberlin, where they delivered the banner and a resolution from Campus Council condemning the incidents.
 They also brought a letter of support from Wooster President Grant Cornwell to Oberlin President Marvin Krislov.

 "Working with and for others is the key to creating a more civil society, which is the heart of Wooster's mission,” said Grace.
 “The CDGE was proud to be part of an event that gave voice to the college's own efforts to promote equality and that supported our neighbors in those same efforts.
 Now we just have to continue those collaborations both here at home and beyond.
 I was so proud of our staff, students, retirees, faculty, and administrators who turned out to support these efforts."